har-in-air/ESP32_MULTI_METER/README.md

 <img src="docs/freq_counter.png">

 ## Frequency Counter
-* 3.3V TTL level frequency counter input on GPIO 34
+* 3.3V TTL level frequency counter input on GPIO 34.
-* 1Hz to 40MHz range with 1Hz resolution
+* 1Hz to 40MHz range with 1Hz resolution.

 ## Oscillator
-* Independent oscillator output on GPIO 33
+* Independent oscillator output on GPIO 33.
 * For the screen snapshot above, the oscillator output pin was connected to the frequency counter pin, and the oscillator frequency set to 13429Hz.

 # Build Environment